Web-based Discrete-Event Simulation Framework

 Streamline the process of defining the endpoints of Path components (i.e., attach standard nodes to other components and connect to those automatically, which will greatly save on the number of x,y locations the designer must specify manually)

-- Add an edit mode that allows designers to change component properties interactively (ultimately including being able to drag, rotate, and resize them)
+- Add an edit mode that allows designers to change component properties interactively (ultimately including being able to drag, rotate, and resize them in a CAD-like manner)

 - Use the new, completely external mechanism for displaying component data